tensorgrass/label_studio_yolo_to_yolov8_train_valid_test/README.md

-# YOLO Export Format Converter
+# Label-studio Yolo to YoloV8

 This project converts YOLO export format in Label-studio to YOLOv8 and splits the result into three directories - train, valid and test and generate a `data.yaml` file